RinaldoBenaccetta/isidom/readme.md

 ### $setStyle

-Add or replace specified style's value to the specified HTMLElement.
+Adds or replaces specified style's value to the specified HTMLElement.

 The property must be in JS camel case like :
 'backgroundColor' for the 'background-color' CSS property.